Feroj7/e-learning/README.md

 * This is Digital Learning Platform.
 * Here you find digital technology courses.
 * You can enroll them.
-* This Project created using react and react-roter-dom.
+* This Project created using react and react-router-dom.